localdevices/pyorc/docs/user-guide/velocimetry/index.rst

         - retrieved frames from it using ``video.get_frames`` (e.g. into a ``DataArray`` called ``frames``);
         - orthorectified the frames using ``frames.project`` (e.g. into ``frames_proj``).

+We implemented several engines to compute PIV.
+The default is ``openpiv`` which uses the OpenPIV library to perform computations.
+The alternatives are ``numba`` or ``numpy`` which use the numba and numpy libraries for the computations, as provided in the underlying FF-PIV library. ``numba`` is by far the fastest option, and likely will become the default in the future.

 Naturally, before orthorectification you may decide to apply one or several preprocessing methods as described in :ref:`frames_ug` to improve the visibility of tracers.
 We highly recommend that in many cases, as shown in the snippets in :ref:`frames_ug`.